brufino/interpretAR/README.md

 ## News

 * interpretAR beta version complete!
 Download current version for multi-language speech to text integrated with your mobile camera
 * ASL Voice recognition functional in ANDROID!
-Say the words 'hello' or 'why' to see ASL translation.
-Common error cases and increase in vocabularly commencing.
+Say the words 'hello' or 'why' or "letter v" to see ASL translation.
+Face recognition, and vocabularly growth now underway!

-  Demo version 1.0 release date: Febuary 28th 2019.
+  Demo version 1.1 release date: March 28th 2019.

 ## Features